amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 - parameterized tests allow providing arguments for unit tests
 - unit tests having common 3A phases with different values can be grouped together using this feature
 - parameterized tests allow capturing different branches behind the unit in one single test
-- there is trade off between readability & the amount of test code here
+- there is trade off between readability & amount of test code here
 ## The Four Pillars Of A Good Unit Test
 ### Diving Into The Four Pillars Of A Good Unit Test
 1. protection against regressions